 This new UCLA Library initiative incentivizes instructors to use low-cost or free alternatives to expensive course materials; these can include open-access scholarly resources, Library-licensed and owned resources, and learning objects and texts that faculty create themselves.
 A total of $10,000 will be available for the 2013-14 academic year:

-- Five awards of $1,000 each for instructors teaching courses with enrollments of fewer than two hundred students
+- Awards of $1,000 each for instructors teaching courses with enrollments of fewer than two hundred students

-- Two awards of $2,500 each for instructors teaching courses with enrollment of two hundred or more students
+- Awards of $2,500 each for instructors teaching courses with enrollment of two hundred or more students

 These modest yet significant sums are meant to offer an incentive for the time it will take instructors to identify new resources, adjust syllabi, and modify assignments and can also be used to cover any actual expenses incurred by the instructor.
 Collection development awards may also be designated to build or enhance library collections in support of specific courses.

 The initiative has been endorsed by the Office of the UCLA Executive Vice Chancellor and Provost and the UCLA Academic Senate.

 The high price of course materials, including but not limited to textbooks, is a major concern to students and parents; a web page on UCLA’s undergraduate admissions site estimates it will total $1,536 per student for the upcoming academic year, an effective twelve percent addition to basic tuition and fees.
 Legislative actions to address these costs have been taken by the U.S. Congress and the California Legislature, the UCLA Store has taken steps to lower textbook prices, and the Undergraduate Students Association Council (USAC) has created a textbook lending library, but the problem resists easy, unilateral solutions.